Koushikphy/ML-FlashCards/notes/note3.md

 **Exception**: In cross-validation pipelines, tools like `sklearn`'s `Pipeline` ensure transformations are applied correctly, even if the split seems to come later in code.

 ---

-Excellent set of in-depth questions.
-Here's how I would answer each of them in a professional, interview-style format.

----